wmhunt1/StoreApp/README.md

 * At least 20 unit tests:
   * Use Moq and Sqlite for testing
   * DB methods should be tested
-* Data should be persisted, (no data should be hard coded)
+* Data should be persisted, (no data should be hard coded) : Check
-  * You should use PostgreSQL DB
+  * You should use PostgreSQL DB : Check
-  * Use code first approach to establish a connection to your DB
+  * Use code first approach to establish a connection to your DB : Check
 * WebApp should be deployed using Azure App Services : Check
 * A CI/CD pipeline should be established use Azure Pipelines
 * Use ASP.NET MVC for the UI : Check